DavidKeaton/MonHun-Bot/README.md

 # MonHun-Bot
-Discord bot to query various Monster Hunter resources in chat
+MonHun-Bot is a Java based Discord bot that uses JDA to interface and return information based on requests made to various Monster Hunter sources.

+## Commands
+Commands [that will be supported] include:

++!kira <query> - Search and return Kiranico's information on <query>
++!ping <query> - Search and return Ping's Dex information on <query>
++!gh <query>   - Search Gaijin Hunter resources based on <query>